-Archives in the Czech Republic fall under the authority of the Ministry of the Interior.
+Archives in the CR fall under the authority of the Ministry of the Interior.
 The network of archives in the country is formed by public and private archives with accreditation.
 The category of public archives also includes specialised archives, as accredited institutions, and there are organisations administered by the MC that belong to this category.
 This particularly applies to the National Film Archive, the mission of which is to protect film heritage, help the public to learn about this heritage, and assist in the development of the Czech audio-visual industry and film culture.
-The achive was founded in 1943 and is one of the ten oldest and biggest film archives in the world.
+The archive was founded in 1943 and is one of the ten oldest and biggest film archives in the world.
 Other such organisations under the authority of the MC that this pertains to are the Archive of the National Museum, the Literary Archive of the Museum of Czech Literature, the Archive of the National Gallery, the Archive of the National Library, the Archive of the National Technical Museum, and the Archive of the Moravian Gallery in Brno.

 In 2019 an initiative called For Libraries! was founded in support of libraries that points to the long-term underfunding of library professions and to the social and environmental dimensions of the work that is connected to the dense network of libraries throughout the country.

 Each year the MC announces several special programmes relating to various areas of support for libraries, from digital access to the purchasing of publications and community work among small public libraries.
-For more on the programmes see here.

 In 2020 and 2021, during the period of the Covid-19 closure of physical education in schools, the National Library, in agreement with the Agency of authors and other copyright holders DILIA, made over 206,000 titles of monographs and periodicals temporarily available online to students and teachers of universities.
 The agreement allowed access to the digitized holdings of the National Library and public universities online through the Kramerius application.